pranavkonde/curio-docs/design/harmony-tasks.md

 The Finalize task performs the following operations:

-1. It truncates the output of TreeD file to the sector size and them moves it to the unsealed file location of the sector.
-User should not that unsealed sector copy will not exist till point in the sealing pipeline.
+1. It truncates the output of TreeD file to the sector size and then moves it to the unsealed file location of the sector.
+User should note that unsealed sector copy will not exist till point in the sealing pipeline.
 The unsealed copy is created on if “KeepUnsealed” is true for the deal.
 2. The cache files for the sector are cleaned up at this stage.
 3. Delete the local copy of the pieces that have been added to the sector.